testdrivenio/fastapi-sqlmodel-alembic/README.md

 ```

 To run the migrations of the database models defined in the project you must the following command
-to reflect this change to the Postgres database
+to reflect the changes to the Postgres database
 ```sh
 $ docker-compose exec web alembic revision --autogenerate -m "new migration"
 $ docker-compose exec web alembic upgrade head